Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Symmetric LQG dynamic teams

 \subsection{Average cost infinite horizons problems for partially nested dynamic teams}

-In the following, we consider average cost problems with symmetric partially nested information structure as well as LQG dynamic teams with the one step delay sharing pattern and sparsity constraints.
-We note that the optimality of linear policies for infinite horizon LQG problems is open in its generality.
-In this subsection, we provide positive results for a class of such problems.
+In the following, we consider average cost problems with a symmetric partially nested information structure.
+We note that the optimality of linear policies for infinite horizon LQG problems is an open problem in its generality.
+In this subsection, we provide a positive result for a class of such problems.